benedictdebrah/INVSTO/README.md

 #### This project aims to analyze data and create an investing/trading strategy for the data.
 The data is uploaded to a PostgreSQL database using Python.
 <br>

-#### 1. To upload the data to the database, the following steps were taken:
+#### 1. Uploading the data to the database, the following steps were taken:

 - Created a PostgreSQL database on my local machine
 - Installed the necessary packages, including psycopg2 and pandas